nus-cs2103-AY2324S2/tp/README.md

 ![Ui](docs/images/Ui.png)

 ## What is it?
-**FAPro** is a desktop application for financial advsisors to manage the contacts of their clients.
+**FAPro** is a desktop application for financial advisors to manage the contacts of their clients.
 This is especially built for those with more than 50 clients to handle.

 ## What value it brings?
 This application revolutionizes client engagement for financial advisors by facilitating strategic communication and personalized service.